A release or a track version means that there is more than one version of the same track.

-Always add Live as a version if it is indeed a live performance.
+Always add Live as a version if it is indeed a recording of a live performance.

 If there are two different version entries, "Live" and "Acoustic" for example, the first should go behind the title in between brackets and the second in the version field.
 Title: Cup of Tea (Live) Version: Acoustic (Live must be the first version)

-If the version title include time and venue, it should be formatted as Live at Place, Year (or date when applicable).
-If the release is in Portuguese use Ao Vivo, and in Spanish use En Vivo or En Directo.
+If the version title includes time and venue, it should be formatted as Live at Place, Year (or the date when applicable).
+If the release is in Portuguese use Ao Vivo and in Spanish use En Vivo or En Directo.